Fairholme reports stake in Fannie, Freddie; wants restructuring

 Fannie and Freddie’s over-the-counter common shares were each up about 20 percent on Monday.
 Year-to-date, Fannie Mae’s shares have risen more than 800 percent, touching a year high of $5.44 on May 29.
 Freddie Mac’s shares have made similar gains.

 The preferred shares have also had outsized gains.
-Fannie Mae preferred Series S shares FNMAS.OB have risen from a 2012 low of 46 cents on August 17 to $5.98 on Monday.
-Freddie Mac’s preferred series Z shares FMCKJ.OB have risen from a 2012 low of 42 cents, also on August 17, to $6.07 on Monday.
+Fannie Mae preferred Series S shares have risen from a 2012 low of 46 cents on Aug.
+17 to $5.98 on Monday.
+Freddie Mac’s preferred series Z shares have risen from a 2012 low of 42 cents, also on Aug.
+17, to $6.07 on Monday.